-CADTH identified the following key limitations with the sponsor's analysis: uncertainty in the estimated market size of the target population and in the anticipated market uptake of softgel estradiol vaginal insert, as well as a reliance on publicly available listed prices for included comparators.
-CADTH did not conduct base case reanalyses, instead accepting the sponsor's estimated budgetary savings associated with the reimbursement of softgel estradiol vaginal insert of \$649,340 over three years including drug costs, markups, and dispensing fees.
+CADTH identified the following key limitations with the sponsor's analysis: uncertainty in the estimated market size of the target population and in the anticipated market uptake of the softgel estradiol vaginal insert, as well as a reliance on publicly available listed prices for included comparators.
+CADTH did not conduct base-case reanalyses, and instead accepted the sponsor's estimated budgetary savings of \$649,340 over 3 years for the reimbursement of the softgel estradiol vaginal insert, including drug costs, markups, and dispensing fees.
 However, the presence of confidential prices paid by the jurisdictions is likely to reduce or eliminate these savings, depending on the discounts in place.